Vikas-Vishwakarma/aws-static-website-s3/README.md

 # 🌐 AWS S3 Static Website Hosting

-This project hosts a static website using **Amazon S3** with optional **CloudFront CDN** and **Route 53** for custom domain configuration.
+This project hosts a static website using **Amazon S3**.
 The site is fully client-side, using HTML, CSS, and JavaScript.

 ---